-- Ensure that the school complies with the appropriate equality legislation and regulations. - Meet its obligations under the Public Sector Equality Duty to publish equality objectives. - Ensure that the school's policies and procedures are developed and implemented with the appropriate equality impact assessments informing future plans including the School Improvement plan.
-The school will review its equality objectives in line with school improvement planning at least every 4 years - Ensure that the recording and reporting of equality and diversity data is sufficiently scrutinised. - Ensure that the school's Admissions policy does not discriminate in any way. - Ensure equal opportunities in staff recruitment and promotion practices, professional development programmes and in governing body membership. - Ensure that the necessary disciplinary measures are in place to enforce this policy.
+- Ensure that the school complies with the appropriate equality legislation and regulations. - Meet its obligations under the Public Sector Equality Duty to publish equality objectives. - Ensure that the school's policies and procedures are developed and implemented with the appropriate equality impact assessments informing future plans including the School Development Plan.
+The school will review its equality objectives in line with school improvement planning annually and at least every 4 years. - Ensure that the recording and reporting of equality and diversity data is sufficiently scrutinised.

+- Ensure that the school's Admissions policy does not discriminate in any way. - Ensure equal opportunities in staff recruitment and promotion practices, professional development programmes and in governing body membership. - Ensure that the necessary disciplinary measures are in place to enforce this policy. - Ensure that the information and objectives set out in this statement are published throughout the school community, updated annually with objectives reviewed every 4 years. - Delegate responsibility for monitoring the achievement of the objectives to the headteacher and other designated staff.

-Role of the Headteacher and Senior Leadership Team
+4.0 Role of the Headteacher and Senior Leadership Team